oracle/truffleruby/doc/contributor/pre-initialization.md

 # Context Pre-Initialization

-TruffleRuby supports context pre-initialization with SubstrateVM.
+TruffleRuby supports context pre-initialization with the GraalVM Native Image Generator.

-Context pre-initialization is enabled in Truffle by setting a Java property:
+Context pre-initialization is enabled by setting this Java property:

 ```
 -Dpolyglot.engine.PreinitializeContexts=ruby